Most popular

 Can police officers restrain me to take me to a place of safety?

 If you are acting violently or at risk of harm to yourself or others, police officers may restrain you.
 The least restrictive type of restraint should be used.
+You should only be restrained if it is absolutely necessary.

-It is important officers are aware of any other medical conditions you may have.
-This is so you are monitored effectively whilst restrained.
 If you are restrained, a safety officer should be responsible for monitoring your condition.
 They should protect your airways and support your neck and head.

 Officers must make a record of any force they use on you.
 They must be able to show that the use of force was lawful, proportionate and necessary.